 After much debate and weighing the choices, we've chosen to include Secure Comparator in the main Themis repository.
 As you may now expect to see Secure Comparator implementation in the source code, the purpose of this note is to explain how the "cutting edge" Secure Comparator features are maintained separately from the existing set of stable and secure Themis functions.

 By default Themis builds entirely without Secure Comparator.
 Building Themis with Secure Comparator is also supported and we hope that the interested (and cautious) amongst you will examine the source code do just that.
 Specifically:

 To learn more about Secure Comparator and why we are excited about these features, stay tuned for the scientific paper and developer presentation dedicated to Secure Comparator that we'll be releasing over the coming weeks.

 P.S.
 If you're looking for new ideas, this is the right place.
-If you're looking to implement security, talk to us, we can help.
+If you're looking to implement security, apply for our Customer Success Program.
 If you're looking for ready-made solutions, consider looking into Themis, Acra, Hermes, or Toughbase.